 Doubts exist about our ability to continue as a going concern as of the date of the filing of this Registration Statement.
 The accompanying consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be different should we be unable to continue as a going concern based on the outcome of these uncertainties described above.
-Our management and Board of Directors believe that the net proceeds from this offering, together with our cash generated from commercial sales and research activity, will enable us to fund our operations for several years.
+Our management and Board of Directors believe that the net proceeds from this offering and our existing financial resources are adequate to satisfy our expected liquidity requirements for several years.